hobbit-armagedonu/SmallBank/readme.md

 The little bank project shows the author can do things.
 It's not a complete working API but you can run it and enjoy the nice code.

+# Prerequisites

+To work with sqlite it's good to install sqlite3 on your machine.

 # Installation

 This API is supposed to be run on a linux OS.